tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 * Here the important part of the method descripton is "Re-maps a given copyright_id to the 0x0000000000000000000000000000000000000000".

-* Remember we've already impelmented a function that is able to re-map a copyright to a new owner's address called `transferCopyrightOwnership`.
+* Remember we've already implemented a function that can re-map a copyright to a new owner's address called `transferCopyrightOwnership`.

-Next add the code implementation for each commented step inside the `renounceCopyrightOwnership` method.
+Next, add the code implementation for each commented step inside the `renounceCopyrightOwnership` method.

 ```Solidity
     function renounceCopyrightOwnership(uint copyright_id) public onlyCopyrightOwner(copyright_id) {